dzrhythm/aks-csi-keyvault-certs-win/README.md

 ## Notes

-The [aspnetapp/certs](aspnetapp/certs) folder has self-signed localhost certificates for development and testing.
+The [certs](certs) folder has self-signed localhost certificates for development and testing.
 Of course these are not meant for production use :-).